Business and Management in Context G (9637.3)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Enthusiastic engagement is expected from students' part.
+Enthusiastic engagement is expected from students' side.

 Inclusion and engagement